digitallawyer/openlegaldictionary/_definitions/valuer.md

 ---
 title: Valuer
 permalink: "/definitions/valuer.html"
-body: A person whose business Is to appraise or set a value upon property
+body: A person whose business is to appraise or set a value upon property
 published_at: '2018-07-07'
 layout: post
 ---